They aren't going to listen to you. It seems that most people involve themselves in politics for personal gain or to help their buddies get rich...

 However, she was the only councillor to vote against the final plan.

-In January, residents who had requested a scaled-back plan brought a petition with more than 200 names in favour of their alternative.
+In January, residents who had requested a scaled-back plan brought a

 The land currently houses a water treatment plant on one corner, but most of it has been vacant and tree-covered for years.